freeCodeCamp/freeCodeCamp/client/src/pages/learn/front-end-development/lab-inventory-management-program/index.md

 ## Introduction to the Build an Inventory Management Program

-For this lab, you will build an inventory management program.
+For this lab, you will build an inventory management program using JavaScript.